A-Solo-Engineer/A-Solo-Engineer/README.md

 I'm a 14-year-old solo developer passionate about **AI**, **Automation**, and **mechatronics**.
 I build research tools, automation tools and analysis pipelines that automate discovery and extract meaningful insights from data and the web.

 - 🎯 Goal: MIT
-- 🔭 Focus: AI, autonomous systems,
+- 🔭 Focus: AI, automation systems, and encryption softwares
 - 🤝 Open for collaboration

 ---